skurbee/YTArchiver/README.md

 I put some pictures on the wiki.

-What started out as a simple script has turned into a somewhat complex YT-DLP GUI with some features I wanted added on top.
-I now use it in replacement of 4kVideoDownloader+ to download/archive YT channels.
+What started out as a simple script has turned into a YT-DLP GUI with some features I wanted added on top.
+I now use it in replacement of 4kVideoDownloader+ to download/archive full YT channels.

 Add channel to sub list